tarantool/queue/README.md

 However, tasks may be grouped into sub-queues.

 The following options can be specified when creating a `utube` queue:
-  * `temporary` - if true, the contents of the queue do not persist on disk
+  * `temporary` - boolean - if true, the contents of the queue do not persist on disk
+  * `if_not_exists` - boolean - if true, no error will be returned if the tube already exists
+  * `on_task_change` - function name - a callback to be executed on every
+operation

 The following options can be specified when putting a task in a `utube`
 queue: